stenjo/dora/README.md

 ### `change-failure-rate`

 Number of registered issues tagged as bugs divided by number of release tags last month.
-By counting the bugs (github issues tagged as `bug`) between releases the last month and average this, we get the failures over releases rate.
+By counting the bugs (GitHub issues tagged as `bug`) between releases the last month and average this, we get the failures over releases rate.
 Number in range 0 - 100 (%)